Morocco is a photographer’s dream!

 Here you can enjoy snapping away nice photos inside the palm groves and the river of Fint.
 We start driving to visit the KsarAit Ben Haddou, classified as a UNESCO world heritage since 1987 and well-known as being the backbone of many Hollywood blockbusters.

-We continue to wards Marrakech via the Famous Tizi n Tichka pass (2260m) which offers nice views of the villages and the mountain peaks full of snow during the winter.
+We continue towards Marrakech via the Famous Tizi n Tichka pass (2260m) which offers nice views of the villages and the mountain peaks full of snow during the winter.
 Night in a Riad in Marrakech.

-Day 9: full day in Marrakech
+Day 9: Full day in Marrakech

 The Medina of Marrakech is much like it was centuries ago, packed with craftsmen, street vendors and vibrant clashes of color.
-You will feel an incredible sense of old world magic as you walk through the ancient streets of Marrakech.
+You will feel an incredible sense of old-world magic as you walk through the ancient streets of Marrakech.
 The city is a photographer’s paradise that is best expressed in person through your lens.

 Capture the colorful chaos of Djemma el Fna Square, where there are great photographic opportunities around every corner, from snake charmers and magicians to cooks and musicians.
 Venture through the souks which are an amazing labyrinth of covered markets mixed with tradesmen practicing their ancient skills.
-Highlights of the souks are metal workers, wool dyers, and wood carvers.
-Visit the Ben Youssef Madrasa a beautiful example of traditional Moroccan architecture.
+Highlights of the souks are metal workers, wool dyers, and woodcarvers.
+Visit Ben Youssef Madrasa a beautiful example of traditional Moroccan architecture.
 The tile mosaics and intricate carvings are exquisite.

 Day 10: Marrakech – Essaouira